Advanced Sequence Information

 March-April: Advanced Sequence application process opens & Fisdap entrance exam offered.

-May: EMC faculty meets to consider and rank applications.
+May: Interviews are conducted.
+EMC faculty meets to consider and rank applications.

 June: Advanced Sequence admission notications are made to students.